msiemsen/msiemsen.github.io/classes.md

 * Marking gauge
 * Bevel

+## MWTCA Tool Meet in Hastings,MN

+* Date: Saturday, October 22, 2022, 7:30 to 12:00 noon
+* Where: Hastings Armory, 3050 MN-316, Hastings, MN 55033
+* Cost:  $10 entry fee.
+Coffee and doughnuts included!
+You must be a member.
+You can join at the door for $25 I believe.
+There are 3 meets a year.

+**Description** MWTCA tool meets are a great place to shop for tools and visit with like minded people.
+Bring a few tools to sell, buy tools, view tool displays.
+Registration starts at 7:30, Trading starts at 8:30. **Social distancing and masks required.**

+I will be demonstrating.

 ## MWTCA Tool Meet in Medina,MN

 * Date: Sunday, February 12, 2023, 7:30 to 12:00 noon